polterguy/polterguy.github.io/getting-started/index.md

 5. Open another terminal window and go to `frontend`
 6. Run `npm install` in this terminal
 7. When npm install from above is done, run `ng serve` in the frontend terminal
+8. Open your browser and point it to [http://localhost:4200](http://localhost:4200)

 If you're using the full version of Visual Studio, you might have to edit your `environment.ts` file and change its `apiURL` to become `http://localhost:55246/api/` and its `apiDomain`to be `localhost:55246`.